rayanamal/timelock/README.md

 ### TODO for the next person who is willing to take the task:

+* Rewrite it in Rust, easily installable with cargo.
 * Make a tutorial.
 * Store every X time the non-resolved puzzle in a cache file.
 * Combine two programs into one and rename it to "timelock".